 I’m going to do several cold, slushy or frozen treats this month whether for ice cream or in a fun cocktail fashion.
 I had just ordered some new popsicle molds and in a weird way the anticipation of those being delivered made it impossible for me to wait!

 After the dust settled for the fourth of July this past Wednesday evening I took stock of some juices in the fridge and some fruits in the freezer and came up with a plan for a slightly boozy popsicle.
 When fresh fruit is at it’s peak, I just love finding a way to use it for the treats I make in the kitchen.

 Hold on…where’s the beef…or in this case, the popsicle?

 I thought I was being conservative but in truth it’s evident I pushed the envelope (or tequila) just a bit too far.
 Too much alcohol and things won’t freeze.

-That’s good for Limoncello so you can keep it ice cold in the freezer but in the case of these popsicles it meant disaster.
+That’s good for Limoncello so you can keep it ice cold in the freezer and it will never freeze solid, but in the case of these popsicles it meant disaster.
 The sticks slid out of the frozen part and I don’t doubt the heat didn’t help.

 Some might cry (and take their miserable popsicles with them) but maybe high altitude baking has taught me a thing or two about perseverance.
 Don’t pitch it.
 Fix it.